What Makes a Successful ATHLETE?

 An athlete’s body and mental makeup are very sport-specific.

-Genetics, to a great extent, plays a significant role in deciding if one will become a successful athlete.
+To a great extent, genetics plays a significant role in deciding if one will become a successful athlete or not.

-Other factors like training, diet & nutrition, mental health & fitness, type and quality of steroids, supplementation, do or die attitude, opportunities, funding, etc. also play a significant role in deciding if a person will ever be a successful competitive athlete.
+Other factors like training, diet & nutrition, mental health & fitness, type and quality of steroids, supplementation, opportunities, funding, etc. also play a significant role in deciding if a person will ever be a successful competitive athlete.

 Now we know, what makes a successful athlete.